Team5924/resources/md/control-system/vrm.md

 ### power input

-the vrm is powered through the `12Vin` port by the pdp
+the vrm is powered through the `12Vin` port by the pdp. input can be 24-16awg

 ## output